callme-pantera/CSL-Prototype/documentation/README.md

 I proceeded with the installation and setup of Proxmox on my Acer laptop but encountered several issues.
 When I attempted to apply the configurations I had made, an error kept occurring despite my various attempts to fix it.
 The root of the problem was that the Proxmox installer had difficulties with the laptop's partition.
 I tried multiple solutions, but unfortunately, none were successful.

-To keep a long story short, the real reason Proxmox had issues with my laptop’s partition was that the eMMC itself was damaged or faulty.
+To keep a long story short, the real reason Proxmox had issues with my laptop’s partition was that the eMMC storage was damaged or faulty.
+That said, even if it hadn’t been damaged, it still wouldn’t have worked—because **Proxmox doesn’t support eMMC storage.**

-If you’d like to read through my troubleshooting process, you can find all the documentation in the ***troubleshooting folder*** or [here](troubleshooting/TS-proxmox-laptop-issue.md).
+If you’d like to read through my troubleshooting process, you can find all the documentation in the ***troubleshooting folder*** or [here](/troubleshooting/TS-proxmox-laptop-issue.md).

 <br>

 > [!TIP]
-> My ACER Switch Alpha 12 came with eMMC (embedded MultiMediaCard) storage, commonly found in budget devices due to its low cost.
-While eMMCs work for basic tasks, they lack the speed and durability needed for more demanding use.
-A better option is an SSD, which offers faster performance and greater reliability, making it ideal for long-term, intensive tasks.
+> My ACER Switch Alpha 12 came with eMMC storage, a budget-friendly option found in low-cost devices.
+While sufficient for basic tasks, eMMC lacks the speed and durability of SSDs, which are better suited for long-term, intensive use.

 <br>